 File types that the Attachment Manager does not label as high risk or low risk are automatically labeled as medium risk.

-Automatically Unblock downloaded files or Disable Unblocking feature of Attachment Manager
+Disable Unblocking feature of Attachment Manager

 YOU DON’T WANT TO DO IT, but if you wish to disable this feature of the Attachment Manager you can do so via Group Policy > User Configuration > Administrative Templates > Windows Components > Attachment Manager.